sinastiller/pp4_restaurant_website/README.md

     * The other navigation links are located on the right-hand side.
     * The colour is a shade of light green.
     ![Navbar - not logged in](media/readme_images/navbar1_not%20registered.png)
-    * When user is not logged on the dropdown menu links include link to Sign Up and Login.
+    * When user is not logged in, the dropdown menu links include link to Sign Up and Login.
     ![Navbar - not logged in](media/readme_images/navbar2_not%20registered.png)
     * When user is loggged in, the link to Book a Table appears in the navbar as well as links to Manage Booking and Logout on the dropdown menu.
     ![Navbar - logged in](media/readme_images/navbar1_loggedin.png)
     ![Navbar - logged in](media/readme_images/navbar2_loggedin.png)
-    * When hovered over navbar links colour changes to a darker shade.
+    * When hovered over navbar links' colour changes to a darker shade.

 * A responsive footer :
     * The footer contains the social media icons of Facebook, Instagram, Twitter, and Pinterest, which open all in a new tab when clicked on.